Even though the Xbox One X can still be seen as a high-end, aspirational console, its replacement is on the immediate horizon.

 Xbox Series X specs

-For example, it was confirmed that the new console will utilise the latest chipsets and architecture from AMD - something confirmed during The Game Awards, with the processing unit said to be based on the Zen 2 Ryzen CPU and Radeon RDNA.
+It was confirmed that the new console will utilise the latest chipsets and architecture from AMD - with the processing unit to be based on the powerful Zen 2 Ryzen and Radeon RDNA 2 architectures.

-It will reportedly have 12 teraflops of power, double that of the Xbox One X.
+It will also offer 12 teraflops of GPU performance, double that of the Xbox One X.

-We haven't yet heard much on its feature set, although we do know one thing; Xbox Series X will be fully compatible with all Xbox One accessories, controllers and games.
+For a start, Xbox Series X will be fully backward compatible with all Xbox One accessories, controllers and games.

 Xbox Series X games

-The console will launch with Halo: Infinite, the latest chapter in the Halo series and the first for the next-generation console.
+The console will launch with Halo Infinite, the latest chapter in the Halo series and the first for the next-generation console.
+So that will also be available on existing Xbox One consoles and Windows - it won't therefore be a Series X exclusive.

 In addition, a sequel to Ninja Theory's superb Hellblade: Senua's Sacrifice was announced alongside the Series X. It will be heading to the console next year.

-Indeed, a trailer for the game gives us a glimpse at what the new console is capable of, as all the footage was captured entirely in-engine.
+Its trailer (above) gives us a glimpse at what the new console is capable of, as all the footage was captured entirely in-engine.
 Stunning stuff, especially when viewed in 4K on YouTube.

 Xbox Series X release date